Learning with Selectively Labeled Data from Multiple Decision-makers

-Our goal is to learn a classifier $f: \mathcal{X} \mapsto \{0, 1\}$ to accurately predict the true outcome $Y^{*}$ from the observed features $X$.
-This classifier is useful in aiding the future decision-making.
-In particular, we are interested in the performance of the prediction function when it is deployed to the full population, which is formalized by following oracle expected risk with respect to a zero-one loss:
+Our goal is to learn a classifier $t: \mathcal{X} \mapsto [K]$ that can accurately predict the true label $Y^{\star}$ based on observed features $X$.
+This classifier will aid in future decision-making processes through accurately predicting $Y^{\star}$.
+The effectiveness of the classifier upon deployment across the full population is evaluated using the expected risk with the zero-one loss: -0.1in

-where $\mathbb{I}\{\cdot\}$ is the indicator function such that $\mathbb{I}\{A\} = 1$ if and only if the event $A$ happens.
-Here we focus on the canonical zero-one loss for simplicity but our results can easily extend to loss functions that assign different losses to false positive and false negative misclassification errors.